-A comprehensive monitoring and evaluation (M&E) system to monitor progress towards the PDO and expected results has been developed.
 A capacity building and training program for both the beneficiaries and the E&S staff has been elaborated and has been implemented early on in the project.

-The estimated costs for the implementation of this ESMF are USD\$ 2,600,000.
+The estimated costs for the implementation of this ESMF are USD\$ 2,762,000.
 This estimated budget includes maintenance of a functional E&S risk management organizational structure throughout project implementation, training and capacity building activities, stakeholder consultation, implementation of SEA/SH Action Plan, implementing GRM, and monitoring and documentation of ESMF implementation by NGOs and urban contractors.

-1. Introduction
+2. Introduction

-The objective of the CRL is to provide short-term livelihood opportunities and deliver urgent basic services in rural and urban areas.
+The objective of the CRLP is to provide short-term livelihood opportunities and deliver urgent basic services in rural and urban areas.
 This immediate assistance first provides short-term employment and income to millions of Afghans while also improving access to basic services such as clean water and sanitation.
 Women and vulnerable groups, such as Internally Displaced Persons (IDPs) and persons with disabilities, are especially assisted.
-Second, the Project support s community-level systems and institutions for long-term resilience, sustainability and inclusive development.
-The AF for the CRL continues to provide short-term livelihood opportunities and deliver urgent essential services in rural and urban areas.
-Four main design changes are included in the AF based upon the experience of the past 18 months with the parent project: (i) geographical scale-up in rural and urban areas; (ii) increased livelihood opportunities for Afghan women through a new Women's Economic activities sub-component; (iii) heightened focus on climate resilience activities by increasing community awareness of climate risk mitigation and adaptation, and incentivizing the climate resilience-focused subprojects in urban areas; and (iv) support for the recent influx of returnees from Pakistan so that they may participate in project activities and receive necessary assistance in terms of job opportunities and services in their areas of return.
+Second, the Project supports community-level systems and institutions for long-term resilience, sustainability and inclusive development.
+The AF for the CRLP has ensured continued provision of short-term livelihood opportunities and deliver urgent essential services in rural and urban areas.
+Four main design changes are included in the AF based upon the experience of 18 months with the parent project: (i) geographical scale-up in rural and urban areas; (ii) increased livelihood opportunities for Afghan women through a new Women's Economic activities sub-component; (iii) heightened focus on climate resilience activities by increasing community awareness of climate risk mitigation and adaptation, and incentivizing the climate resilience-focused subprojects in urban areas; and (iv) support for the recent influx of returnees from Pakistan so that they may participate in project activities and receive necessary assistance in terms of job opportunities and services in their areas of return.